pagkly/Zed/Investopedia3/What Is Principal, Interest, Taxes, Insurance—PITI.md

 ### Insurance

 Like real estate taxes, insurance premiums can be paid with each mortgage installment and held in escrow until the bill is due.
-There are two types of insurance coverage that may be included: homeowners insurance, which protects the home and its contents from fire, theft, and other disasters; and [private mortgage insurance (PMI)](https://www.investopedia.com/mortgage/insurance/), which is mandatory for people who buy a home with a down payment of less than 20% of the cost.
+There are two types of insurance coverage that may be included: homeowners insurance, which protects the home and its contents from fire, theft, and other disasters; and [[private mortgage insurance (PMI)]](https://www.investopedia.com/mortgage/insurance/), which is mandatory for people who buy a home with a down payment of less than 20% of the cost.

 FHA homeowners loans—mortgages backed by the Federal Housing Administration (FHA)—include a mortgage insurance premium (MIP).
 MIP is similar to private mortgage insurance, but it requires a large upfront payment, along with the monthly payments.

 ## PITI's Role in Mortgages

-Because PITI represents the total monthly mortgage payment, it helps both the buyer and the [lender](https://www.investopedia.com/terms/l/lender.asp) determine the affordability of an individual mortgage.
+Because PITI represents the total monthly mortgage payment, it helps both the buyer and the [[lender]](https://www.investopedia.com/terms/l/lender.asp) determine the affordability of an individual mortgage.
 A lender will look at an applicant's PITI to determine if they represent a good risk for a home loan.
 Buyers may tote up their PITI to decide if they can afford to purchase a particular home.

 The front-end ratio compares PITI to gross monthly income.
 Most lenders prefer a front-end ratio of 28% or less, though a few will let borrowers exceed 30%, or even 40%..
 For example, the front-end ratio of a PITI totaling $1,500 to a gross monthly income of $6,000 is 25%.

-The back-end ratio, also known as the [debt-to-income ratio (DTI)](https://www.investopedia.com/terms/d/dti.asp), compares PITI and other monthly debt obligations to gross monthly income.
+The back-end ratio, also known as the [[debt-to-income ratio (DTI)]](https://www.investopedia.com/terms/d/dti.asp), compares PITI and other monthly debt obligations to gross monthly income.
 Most lenders prefer a back-end ratio of 36% or less.
 Suppose the borrower above has two regular monthly obligations: a $400 car payment and a $100 credit card payment; the back-end ratio would be 33% (PITI: $1,500 + $400 +$100 / $6,000 = 33%).

 Some lenders also use PITI to calculate reserve requirements a borrower should have.
 Lenders require reserves to secure mortgage payments in the event a borrower temporarily suffers an income loss.
 Often, lenders quote reserve requirements as a multiple of PITI.
 Two months of PITI represents a typical reserve requirement.
 If subjected to this requirement, the borrower from the above example would need $3,000 in a depository account to be approved for a mortgage.

 ## Special Considerations

 Not all mortgage payments include taxes and insurance.
-Some lenders do not require borrowers to [escrow](https://www.investopedia.com/terms/e/escrow.asp) these costs as part of their monthly mortgage payment.
+Some lenders do not require borrowers to [[escrow]](https://www.investopedia.com/terms/e/escrow.asp) these costs as part of their monthly mortgage payment.
 In these scenarios, the homeowner pays insurance premiums directly to the insurance company and property taxes directly to the tax assessor.
 The homeowner's mortgage payment, then, consists of only principal and interest.

 Even if not escrowed, most lenders still consider the amounts of property taxes and insurance premiums when calculating front-end and back-end ratios.
-Moreover, additional mortgage-related monthly obligations, such as [homeowner's association (HOA) fees](https://www.investopedia.com/terms/h/homeowners-association-fee-hoa.asp), may be included in PITI for the calculation of debt ratios.
+Moreover, additional mortgage-related monthly obligations, such as [[homeowner's association (HOA) fees]](https://www.investopedia.com/terms/h/homeowners-association-fee-hoa.asp), may be included in PITI for the calculation of debt ratios.